compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ---

-* **This part of the tutorial is limmited to a single case**, you should latter check the following matherials if you plann to perform any of these analyses:
+* **This part of the tutorial is limmited to a single case**, you should latter check the following materials if you plann to perform any of these analyses:

 * (i)The [**vignette**](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf) of the *abc* is very informative and covers the entire package.